 Added special features like rubberized sunglass holders in the front vents enhance the functionality of the helmet, making it stand out among its competitors.
 We wish that Giro had included an extra set of pads and a helmet bag like some of its competitors, but these are small complaints.

 The Synthe MIPS is a reasonably well-ventilated helmet, but it falls just short of other models with larger or more numerous vents.
-At high speeds, it seems like this Editors' Choice Award winner can compete with any helmet when it comes to ventilation; the feeling of air flowing over the head is noticeable.
+At high speeds, it seems like this model can compete with any helmet when it comes to ventilation; the feeling of air flowing over the head is noticeable.
 The Roc Loc Air Fit system is designed to cradle the head and suspend the EPS foam slightly above the head, and this feature is noticeable and does enhance cooling.
 When the road tips upward and speeds slow down, the Synthe MIPS does feel a bit warmer than other more heavily-ventilated helmets.

 While it's not shaped like other more fully aerodynamic helmets, it is designed with some aero properties, and no matter how well-designed they are, these aero benefits always seem to come at the cost of ventilation, which is most pronounced at lower speeds.

 Overall, we feel that the ventilation is certainly adequate, and far better than the other dedicated aero helmets in our lineup, and on par with all but the most ventilated road bike helmets.
 The Synthe MIPS is a great all-around helmet, and we are willing to give up a marginal amount of cooling for an abundance of top of the line features, low profile, and semi-aerodynamic shape.